tpartridge89/ElderTeej/ABeautifulCommonwealthReadme.md

-This list is an attempt to build for Fallout 4 what NGVO did for Skyrim – provide a beautiful, stable list to serve as either a fun, almost entirely vanilla gameplay-wise Fallout 4 experience or to add your own quest and content mods to!
+This list is an attempt to build for Fallout 4 what NGVO did for Skyrim – a beautiful, stable list to serve as either a fun, almost entirely vanilla gameplay-wise Fallout 4 experience or to add your own quest and content mods to!

 **A couple of highlights:**